UNGlobalPulse/UNGP-settlement-modelling/docs/source/data_inputs.rst

 Data Inputs
 ===========

+**Note:** There are two sources of data required to run the model - the data for the camps (stored in ``$BASE/camp_data/``) and the data for the ``JUNE`` more broedly which is set up to model the UK by default.
+The latter comes already downloaded with the ``JUNE`` code but can be added to the repository in ``$BASE/data/``.
+If configuring ``JUNE`` to use this data then modifications can be made to the underlying ``JUNE`` data which is useful for editing disease parameter characteristics.
+In this section we will only cover data in the ``camp_data`` folder which is related to the set up of the digital twin of the camp in question.

 The data to run the model is stored in the ``$BASE/camp_data/`` folder.
 There are multiple ways to structure the data folder, however, the simplest way is to keep a consistent setup and naming convention